Review and recipes for Kong dog toys.

 History and development of the Kong toy.

-While working on a vehicle in his yard, Joe noticed that his German Shepherd dog Fritz began chewing on a hard rubber suspension device.
+While working on a vehicle in his yard, Joe noticed that his German Shepherd dog, Fritz, began chewing on a hard rubber suspension device.
 Since it bothered him that Fritz spent a lot of time chewing on hard items like rocks, he decided to see if he could develop the suspension device into a dedicated dog toy.

 He spent nearly six years experimenting with various compounds which would re-produce the vehicle part.
-The toy allegedly got its name because a friend of Joe’s remarked one day that it looked like an ear plug for King Kong!
+The toy allegedly got its name because a friend of Joe’s remarked one day that it looked like an ear plug for King Kong.

 What makes them different from other dog toys?

 Because it takes a bit of effort for dogs to extract the food from the toy, it reduces destructive behaviour and helps dogs feel less anxious when left alone.
 Chewing is, in fact, a natural stress buster for dogs.
 Chewing releases calming hormones.
-However, this often means dogs will chew on things you’d rather they didn’t!
+However, this often means dogs will chew things you’d rather they didn’t!

-Watching the camera, we saw that she spent all of her time, chewing and rolling the Kong.
-She didn’t pace, or whine once.
-The only disappointing element was that she managed to lose the toy underneath a chair.
-She was unable to reach it, which meant that she immediately went back to whining and sitting at the door.
+The only disappointing element was that she managed to lose the toy underneath a cupboard.
+She was unable to reach it, so went back to whining and sitting at the door.

-What to stuff in a Kong?
+What to stuff in a Kong dog toy?

-There are lots of things you could stuff the Kong with, many of them really healthy additions to your dog’s diet too!
+There are lots of things you could stuff the Kong with, many of them really healthy additions to your dog’s diet too.
 Here are few ideas to get you going.

 Peanut butter is another popular choice and dogs love it.
 BUT, it is high in calories and it is also important to check the label carefully.
 Avoid products containing artificial sweeteners, such as Xylitol, as this is toxic to dogs.